AML Screening and Monitoring for UK Regulated Platforms

 Contact Now

 UK regulated platforms handling client funds cannot perform AML screening and monitoring reliably when financial visibility depends on manual bank statement uploads.
-LawTech platforms, lending services, and compliance SaaS products need verified transaction data enabling source-of-funds verification and ongoing monitoring without operational overhead.
+LawTech platforms, compliance SaaS products, and conveyancing tools need verified transaction data enabling source-of-funds verification and ongoing monitoring without operational overhead.

 Key Takeaways